Whyzanet/WhyzaGC/README.md

 I also discovered Radmon.org which seemed a worthwhile project to contribute data to.
 It has a very simple and easy registration process...and runs on solar power !

-While waiting for delivery I checked a number of forums looking for ideas on how to interface with the counter for both the Raspberry Pi and Arduino.
-I found a dated project using the Huzzah and MightyOhm and after researching parts availability, I decided to do my own Arduino project from scratch as I wanted to increase my Arduino coding skills.
+While waiting for delivery I checked a number of forums looking for ideas on how to interface with the counter for both the Raspberry Pi and Arduino platforms.
+I found a dated project using the Feather Huzzah ESP8266 and the MightyOhm for inspiration but it was not going to compile on the current librarie , so I decided to do my own Arduino project from scratch as I also wanted to increase my Arduino coding skills.
 I also found some good ideas for interfacing to the Raspberry Pi which I also cover.

 It was also a good opportunity to learn a lot more about radiation and our environment.